tanahildebrand/OSU_Bootcamp_Final_Project_Group5/README.md

 ## Technology Breakdown

-Python and Jupyter Notebook: utilized to clean and prepare csv files, convert to ready to use dataframes, create visual images for correlation, and save results as csv files
+Python and Jupyter Notebook: utilized to clean and prepare csv files, convert to ready to use dataframes, create visual images for correlation, and save results as csv files or png images.

 www.quickdatabasediagrams.com/: utilized to create Entity Relationship Diagram (ERD)